 In 2006 Dr. Stelmach donated his papers to the Center for the History of Family Medicine (CHFM).
 The Stelmach Collection consists of 17 volumes of material relating to Dr. Stelmach's career and service in Family Medicine and includes photographs, letters, articles, and other materials, all arranged chronologically.

-For more information about Dr. Stelmach and his collection, please visit the Center's Guide to the Collections of the Center for the History of Family Medicine(0 bytes) or contact Center staff.
+For more information about Dr. Stelmach and his collection, please visit the Center's Guide to the Collections of the Center for the History of Family Medicine(2 MB PDF) or contact Center staff.

 These items, along with other memorabilia from Dr. Stelmach's career, were generously donated to the Center in 2012 by his widow, Mrs. Patricia Stelmach.